Akshara026/FakeNews_Clasiffier/README.md

 We fine-tuned the BERT model (bert-base-uncased) on news articles.
 We combined the article title and content into one text input.
 The model learns to classify each article as REAL or FAKE.

--Tokenizer: BERT tokenizer with truncation and padding -Loss Function: Weighted CrossEntropyLoss
+- Tokenizer: BERT tokenizer with truncation and padding
+- Loss Function: Weighted CrossEntropyLoss
--Optimizer: AdamW (lr = 2e-5)
+- Optimizer: AdamW (lr = 2e-5)
--Evaluation Metrics: Accuracy, F1-score, Precision, Recall
+- Evaluation Metrics: Accuracy, F1-score, Precision, Recall

 **DeBERTa (Text Classification)**

 DeBERTa is another transformer model we used to improve text classification results.
 It works similarly to BERT but gives better performance on longer and more complex text.

-Tokenizer: DeBERTa tokenizer (max_length = 128)
+- Tokenizer: DeBERTa tokenizer (max_length = 128)
-Training Enhancements: Gradient checkpointing, FP32 precision Evaluation Strategy: Validation every 500 steps using F1-score Saving Strategy: Best model checkpoint saved based on F1
+- Training Enhancements: Gradient checkpointing, FP32 precision
+- Evaluation Strategy: Validation every 500 steps using F1-score
+- Saving Strategy: Best model checkpoint saved based on F1

 **ViT for Image Classification**

 To detect whether an image is AI-generated or real, we fine-tuned the model using image data.
 The dataset is structured into two categories (real and fake) and preprocessed using ViTImageProcessor.

- Preprocessing: Pixel-level transformation using ViT’s image processor Training Strategy: Mixed-precision training (torch.amp) with early stopping Loss Function: CrossEntropyLoss
+ - Preprocessing: Pixel-level transformation using ViT’s image processor
+ - Training Strategy: Mixed-precision training (torch.amp) with early stopping
+ - Loss Function: CrossEntropyLoss
- Optimizer: AdamW with ReduceLROnPlateau scheduleru.
+ - Optimizer: AdamW with ReduceLROnPlateau scheduleru.

 ## How It Works ##